HugoWan0504/CS205_Project_1_The_8_Puzzles/README.md

 # 6. Restart or Exit
 * After solving the puzzle, the terminal will prompt:
- - "Would you like to play again?"
+ - "Would you like to play again?
+(Y/y = Yes, N/n = No): "
- - "Enter 'Y' or 'y' to restart, 'N' or 'n' to exit."
+ - Asking the user to enter 'Y' or 'y' to restart, 'N' or 'n' to exit the program.